JacquesOlivierLachaud/SuperRes-ESPCN/README.md

 - '+': zoom-out
 ```

+It displays PSNR in real-time.

 ## Datasets

 We use [COCO](https://cocodataset.org/#home) dataset for training,
-then BSDS300 plus 100 random images from COCO test for testing.
+then BSDS300 plus 100 random images from COCO test dataser for
+testing.

 ## Training